 Courtesy of BattleField 1, an online war game

 No full auto version has ever been seen.
 No full auto version of a full power military cartridge (i.e. 7X57, 8X57, 30-06, .303, 7.62X54, etc.) was ever adopted by the military for the line soldier.
 (I know someone will jump in and say “no, that’s not true the US had a full auto M14!.”……They didn’t last long did they?)
 These cartridges are much too powerful to keep under control in full auto and they cause excessive breakages to the weapon.
 Not until the end of WWII did full auto weapons become part of the standard infantryman’s kit.
 Examples would be in the form of the German, MP44 Sturmgewehr in 7.9 Kurz and later on the Russian, AK47 in 7.62x39mm and the USA’s own M-16 in 5.56 NATO.
 All of which have significantly reduced power compared the earlier cartridges.

 Only around 4000 were made, as evidenced by the highest serial number that I am aware of, serial# 3692.
 I think some of this misinformation stems from the website cruffler.com that cross references the Mondragon with the Degtyarev LMG.
 This may also be the source of confusion about the LMG version.

 Used in WWI, WWII, Korea and Vietnam

-The Mondragon was only used by Mexico for a short while and by Germany during “The Great War”.
+The Mondragon was only used by Mexico for a very short while and by Germany during “The Great War”.